chrplr/PCBS/README.md

 In a lexical decision experiment, a string of characters is flashed at the center of the screen and the participant has to decide if it is  real word or not, indicating his/her decision by pressing a left or right button.
 Reaction time is measured from the word onset, providing an estimate of the speed of word recognition.

-   * select 60 nouns from http://www.lexique.org, of length 5 or 7 and low or high frequency.
+   * Using [lexical-decision/select-words-from-lexique.py] as an example, select 20 high frequency nouns, 20 low frequency nouns, 20 high frequency verbs and 20 low frequency verbs, from Lexique382.txt (which can be download from http://www.lexique.org).
+They must all have a length of 5 to 8 characters.
    * generate 50 pseudowords using either (Lexique tools)[http://www.lexique.org/toolbox/toolbox.pub/] or  [Wuggy](http://crr.ugent.be/programs-data/wuggy)
    * Program a lexical decision using (expyriment)[http://expyriment.org]
-   * Compute the average decision times using pandas
+   * Run it and compute the average decision times using pandas

-## More examples with expyriment.org
+## More examples of experiments with expyriment.org

 * See http://docs.expyriment.org/old/0.9.0/Examples.html